 Doing chores, housework or running errands with a baby can be a challenge.
 Learn how to get things done with a baby, even if you’re on your own.

 I’m going to drive to the library, I challenged myself.
-I had books to return, and I figured it’s about time I learned how to run errands even with my baby in tow.
+I had books to return, and I figured it’s about time I learned how to run errands with a baby in tow.

-I drove to the library, parked the car and lugged the stroller out of the trunk.
+So, I drove to the library, parked the car and lugged the stroller out of the trunk.
 Then, to my horror, I couldn’t figure out how to unfold the darn thing.
-Without the stroller, I’d have to carry the baby around the library with both arms to cradle his wobbly head.
-I wouldn’t be able to carry the books, or even open the door.
+I couldn’t not use the stroller, either—I needed it to carry the baby so I could hold the books, much less open the door.

 I felt frantic but also disappointed in myself as I wondered, How do you get anything done with a baby?